 You need to understand the needs of your membership, and how these might change in the future, so you can define your objectives and set an appropriate strategy.
 You can gather information from a number of potential sources.
 Some examples of these are set out in the table below.

-|Scheme members (see know your members and seeking their views in the guide on communicating and reporting)||
+|Scheme members (see ‘know your members and seeking their views’ in our guide on communicating and reporting)||

 When assessing your membership characteristics, you may use regular reports from your administrator or provider.
 Where these do not include enough detail, you may need to ask for bespoke reports.

 While there is currently not a great deal of widely available data to help you predict the retirement choices members might tend towards, in light of the pension flexibilities the volume of data is increasing.
 See for example the interim and final reports of the FCA Retirement Outcomes Review.